VanillaNahida/NTE-Custom-BAGEL/README_en.md

 > [!WARNING]
 > If you do not press **F9** to cancel the injection after taking your photo, all images in your interface will be replaced!

+> [!WARNING]
+> Important!
+Make sure to select the correct resolution in the program and launch the game at the matching resolution.
+For example, if you set 1440P in the program, launch the game at 2560x1440 resolution in windowed mode.
+If you do not launch the game at the correct resolution, the replacement may fail!

 - Only supports **720P**, **1080P**, and **1440P** window resolution photos.
 Other resolutions will cause the replacement to fail, and larger images cannot be uploaded.
 - If you are unable to log in consistently, please restart the game.